 Encourages Catholic Patriots to internalize and immerse themselves in what it means to be a Catholic Woman of Integrity.
 Youth work as a group with the guidance of a mentor.

-This video will help AHG girls learn more about religious vocations while completing some of the requirements of the AHG NCC Religious Vocations Patch Program.
+This video will help AHG girls learn more about religious vocations while completing some of the AHG NCC Religious Vocations Patch Program requirements.
 The video features five American Heritage Girls interviewing four religious sisters from across the country with questions from the AHG NCC Religious Vocations Patch Program.
 Girls will need to complete the additional requirements at home with a parent or with their AHG Troop.
-Girls who complete all the requirements for the AHG NCC Religious Vocations Patch may purchase the patch for their vests or sashes in the AHGstore.
+Girls who complete all the AHG NCC Religious Vocations Patch requirements may purchase the patch for their vests or sashes in the AHGstore.
 Special thanks to the Council of Major Superiors of Women Religious for allowing the AHG NCC to use the For Love Alone video.

 Recognizes adults working with Catholic members of national organizations serving girls, that contribute to their spiritual development.
 It is the highest national award in this field.